rdforrest/27MHz--Radiometrix-module/README.md

 To connect the modules to an Arduino Nano.
 For TX, Arduino pin D6 connected to the Radiometrix module through a 120 k ohm resistor to protect input.
 For RX, Arduino pin D11 connected to module data output (open collector) with 4.7K ohm pullup to +5v.

-The Rssi display and the audio output on the RX module are very useful.
+The RSSI display and the audio output on the RX module are very useful.